Duncanma/Blog/content/Blog/llms-txt-support.md

 {{ .RawContent  }}
 ```

-`.RawContent` outputs the source of your page content, which is in markdown, so that’s all there is to it.
+`.RawContent` outputs the source of your page content, which is in markdown, so that's all there is to it.
 The single heading above this is to bring in the page title, which in Hugo is in your frontmatter.

 For the tag pages, this required adding a `list.md` file in my _default layouts folder, but the code was a bit more complex.